nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui.md

 ### Main View

-The last part of the UI is the main view that depends on what has been selected on the side menu.
+The main view display depends on what has been selected on the side menu.
 The main view will usually show lists of documents or a document and its details.
 Lists of documents are presented in a table that proposes different functionalities like the infinite scroll instead of pagination, faceted filters in the header, easy columns selection with persistence of user's choice and a great visibility of selected elements.

 At the top of the main view toolbars are displayed according to the content being displayed: